jfdg01/gym-tracker-v2/docs/design-doc.md

 ### UI Constraints
 **Read-Only Fields**: Fields that modify the underlying definition of an entity (e.g., an Exercise's `Default Tracking Type`) must be **greyed out/disabled** when viewed in a descendant context (e.g., within a Program Day list).
 This clarifies that the user is viewing an instance, not editing the global definition.

 **Workout Flow**: Linear execution (Set 1 of Exercise A -> Set 2 of Exercise A -> ... -> Exercise B).
-Users can navigate back to skipped sets; the flow defaults to the next incomplete set but allows manual selection.
+After a set is logged, the `RestTimerContext` triggers automatically.
+Upon completion of the target number of sets for an exercise, the `ProgressionService` is invoked to update the global `ExerciseSettings` for that exercise.
+The UI then automatically navigates to the start of the next exercise.
+Users can manually navigate back to skipped or previous sets if needed.
 Supersets are out of scope.
 **Swap Exercise Flow**: In an active workout, the user can swap exercises (reorder or replace).
-> **Note on Persistence**: Swaps are **persisted immediately** to the active session via the `exercises_snapshot`.
-The snapshot is generated when "Start Workout" is triggered and updated dynamically during the session.
-Resuming will restore the exact modified state.
+This is a **purely transient, session-level mutation** (similar to reordering tabs in a browser).
+It affects the `exercises_snapshot` for the active session but does not modify the global program definition.
+Logged sets for a swapped position are **cleared** if the exercise itself is replaced.

 ## 3. Types